uws-eresearch/drafts/omeka-tools-day-post.md

    The verdict?
 Still working on it, but reasonably promising so far.

-* In summary, beyond its obvious purpose, is this a potential generic Digital Object Repository of Academe [(DORA])?
+* In summary, beyond its obvious purpose, is this a potential generic Digital Object Repository of Academe ([DORA])?

    Maybe.
-Of all the repository software we've tried at tools-days and looked at behind the scenes, this seems to be the most flexible and easily approachable of any repository software.
+Of all the repository software we've tried at tools-days and looked at behind the scenes, this seems to be the most flexible and easily approachable.

 # Good